stuartlynne/fitness_hrv/README.md

 # Fitness HRV

-The *Fitness HRV* family of apps are provide a framework for logging and analysis of training data in real-time.
+The *Fitness HRV* family of apps are intended to provide a framework for logging and analysis of training data in real-time.

 Currently there are two applications available in *Alpha* release: